CS-433/ml-project-1-cwx/README.md

 ## Project Description
-We implemented a machine learning model to recreate the discovering process of the Higgs particle with the data provided by ATLAS experiment at CERN.
-We implement several regression algorithms in our model.
+We implemented a machine learning model on CERN particle accelerator data to recreate the process of discovering the Higgs particle.
+In our model, we implemented several regression algorithms.
+We evaluated our model with the AiCrowd platform, and with local validation data.
+Our model achieves relatively high categorical accuracy on AiCrowd and our local cross-validation.

 ## File Description
 * `main.py`: Use the functions in `implementation.py` to compute loss and last weight vector.

-* `implementation.py`: Implement functions to compute gradient descent (GD), stochastic gradient descent (SGD), least squares, ridge regression, logistic regression, and regularized logistic regression.
+* `implementation.py`: Implement
+  *  Linear Regression with Gradient Descent (GD)
+  *  Linear Regression with Stochastic Gradient Descent (SGD) using Mini-Batch-Size-1
+  *  Least Squares Regression with Normal Equation
+  *  Ridge Regression with Normal Equation
+  *  Logistic Regression
+  *  Regularized Logistic Regression.

 * `proj1_helpers.py`: Some helper functions for project 1